 - "Enviroaudit": A mobile application that links BPD to real-time energy use.
 The developer demonstrated a link between BPD and JCI's Panoptix.

-The BPD API is also among those in the DOE “Apps for Energy” Contest, where teams of developers combined the BPD with other publicly available APIs, and developed applications for mobile phones.
+The BPD API was also featured in the DOE “Apps for Energy” Contest, where teams of developers combined the BPD with other publicly available APIs, and developed applications for mobile phones.
 Examples include an application that estimates energy cost of a given real estate listing using the BPD and Zillow, and an app that converts Green Button data into a “how to save” report using a BPD comparison dataset.
 API users could also integrate the BPD with privately held data in order to show their own buildings compared against BPD peers.